databrary/design/ridir-16/narrative.md

 This project proposes to extend the success that the NSF- and NICHD-supported Databrary (databrary.org) digital library has had with increasing video sharing to promote sharing, accessibilty, and reusability of video coding data as well.
 This will make it easier for behavioral scientists who annotate or code video data to exchange, share, convert, access, and reuse their coding data, in order to increase the value and discoverability of the associated shared videos.

-Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds (*really only hundreds? isn't it more in the thousands and wouldn't that make it more compelling?*) of researchers across the behavioral sciences.
+Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds (*really only hundreds? isn't it more in the thousands and wouldn't that make it more compelling?
+Probably, almost certainly but we don't have data to document it.
+Used hundreds so as not to raise a red flag -- thousands begs proof.
+Might change number later.*) of researchers across the behavioral sciences.
 Video powerfully captures behavior unfolding in real time and depicts how behavior changes across development, and researchers already spend many hours using specialized tools to meticulously code the subset of these behaviors relevant to their research.
 Video data collected for one purpose can be readily reused for other purposes beyond those envisioned by the original researchers, and in doing so these new analyses can leverage the original coding data, but only if they are shared and readable.
 With the creation of Databrary, the number of researchers actively sharing video and reusing shared video has grown, and we now aim to similarly increase the range and value of coding data as well.

 This project proposes to enhance Databrary so that:
 1. Transcripts, annotations, and codes researchers apply to video using specialized, but incompatible, software tools can be uploaded, imported, visualized, searched, and downloaded from Databrary.